 Laurence Harvey was now established as an emerging British star.
 He was cast as the writer Christopher Isherwood in I Am A Camera (Henry Cornelius, 1955), with Julie Harris as Sally Bowles.
 Later, the musical Cabaret would also be based on the same books by Christopher Isherwood.

 Harvey also appeared on American TV and on Broadway.
 He made his Broadway debut in 1955 in the play Island of Goats.
 The play closed after one week, though his performance won Harvey a 1956 Theatre World Award.
 A hit in France was the film Three Men in a Boat (Ken Annakin, 1956) with Shirley Eaton.
-Harvey appeared twice more on Broadway, in 1957 with Julie Harris in William Wycherley's The Country Wife, and as William Shakespeare's Henry V in 1959, as part of the Old Vic company, which featured a young Judi Dench as Katherine, the Daughter of the King of France.
+Harvey appeared twice more on Broadway, in 1957 with Julie Harris in William Wycherley's The Country Wife, and in William Shakespeare's Henry V in 1959, as part of the Old Vic company, which featured a young Judi Dench as Katherine, the Daughter of the King of France.

-Jon C. Hopwood writes at IMDb: “The colorful Harvey, a press favorite, became notorious for his high-spending, high-living ways.
+Jon C. Hopwood writes on IMDb: “The colorful Harvey, a press favorite, became notorious for his high-spending, high-living ways.
 He found himself frequently in debt, his travails faithfully reported by entertainment columnists.
 More fame was to come.“

 His breakthrough to international stardom came in 1959 when he was cast as the social climber Joe Lampton in Room at the Top (Jack Clayton, 1959).
-The film was produced by British film producing brothers Sir John and James Woolf of Romulus Films and Remus Films.
+The film was produced by British film-producing brothers Sir John and James Woolf of Romulus Films and Remus Films.
 For his performance, Harvey received a BAFTA Award nomination and a nomination for the Academy Award for Best Actor, the first person of Lithuanian descent to be nominated for an acting Oscar.
 His co-star, Simone Signoret, did win the Oscar for her performance.
 Room at the Top (1959) and Look Back in Anger (Tony Richardson, 1959) inaugurated the ‘kitchen sink’ cinema, the New Wave that revolutionized Britain’s film industry.

 German postcard by Ufa, Berlin-Tempelhof, no. FK 1322.
 Photo: J. Arthur Rank Organisation.
 Publicity still for Romeo and Juliet (1954).